 More recent concerns have focused on how the various theories of persistence can be formulated within a relativistic framework: can we sustain a distinction between temporal and spatial parts, or should we think in terms of spatiotemporal parts?

-Suggested Reading: Broad (1927, chapter 2) is an early discussion of the links between perdurantism and STR; see also Quine (1960, p.
+Suggested Reading: Balashov (2011) is an advanced overview of these issues, Hawley (2009) is much more introductory, and Gilmore (2008) is a very useful middle ground; Balashov (2008) is a more technical paper which attempts precise definitions of the rival theories of persistence against a relativistic backdrop.
+Broad (1927, chapter 2) is an early discussion of the links between perdurantism and STR; see also Quine (1960, p.
 172); Rea (1998b, section 1.1) responds.
 Mellor (1981) argues that STR is compatible with endurantism, while Mellor (1980) argues that the General Theory of Relativity is also compatible with endurantism, contrary to Nerlich (1979).
 Balashov (1999; 2000a) argues that perdurantism can better explain relativistic phenomena.
 Balashov (2002) argues that STR favours perdurantism over stage theory; Balashov (2000b) raises further problems for endurantism, while Gilmore (2002) responds, followed by Balashov (2005a); Gilmore (2006) develops a relativistic version of endurance theory.
 Hales and Johnson (2003) weigh in against endurance theory; see also Hales and Johnson (2007).
 Further installments include Balashov (2009), Sattig (2006), Miller (2004), Harrington (2005), Gibson and Pooley (2006).
 See also Hudson (2005) and Balashov (2010) for book-length treatments of this and related topics.
 McCall and Lowe (2003) argue for an STR-friendly notion of the flow of time.
-Gilmore (2008) is a very helpful overview of the varied issues here; Balashov (2008) is a more technical paper which attempts precise definitions of the rival theories of persistence against a relativistic backdrop.
+Davidson (2013).
+Balashov (2014), and Calosi (2015) exchange arguments about four-dimensional shapes in relativistic contexts.
+Pashby (2013) argues that quantum objects lack temporal parts.

 Suppose we accept that ordinary persisting things have temporal parts.
 What can we say about the relations which hold between those temporal parts?
 For example: must the different temporal parts of a single object lie along a smooth trajectory through space and time, or can objects jump about instantaneously, or pop out of and back into existence?
 Similar questions also arise for endurantists, and not all perdurantists answer these questions in the same way, but for the most part perdurantists do agree on a particular type of answer to these questions.
 This is because perdurantism is very often held in conjunction with two other doctrines: the doctrine of universalism, and that of Humean Supervenience.